Europe in transition: The future of logistics centers

 - The Corona pandemic and its impact on key industries: What you need to do now

-Another challenge is urbanization and at the same time ensuring basic services in rural regions .
-The Japanese are a bit ahead of us in that they rely on, among other things, a local, decentralized hub system (see also hub and spoke, local and decentralized).
-Away from static processes, via flexible and intelligent automation to AI-controlled full automation.
+Another challenge is urbanization while simultaneously ensuring basic services in rural areas .
+The Japanese are somewhat ahead of us, relying, among other things, on a local, decentralized hub system (see also hub and spoke, both local and decentralized).
+This involves moving away from static processes, through flexible and intelligent automation, towards AI-driven full automation.

 Suitable for: